 Hari Ziyad | Editor-In-Chief

 Hari Ziyad is an artist, writer and the Editor-in-Chief of the digital publication, RaceBaitR.
-They received their BFA from New York University, where they concentrated on Film and Television and Psychology.
+They received their BFA from New York University, where they concentrated in Film and Television and Psychology.

 Their work is informed by their passion for storytelling and wrestling with identity as a Black, non-binary child of Muslim and Hindu parents while growing up in Cleveland.
 Hari primarily creates art engaging with identity, race, gender and sexuality, ally politics and the arts.

-Their work has been featured on Gawker, Out, Ebony, Mic, The Guardian, Colorlines, Paste Magazine, Black Girl Dangerous, The Feminist Wire, and in the peer-reviewed journal Critical Ethnic Studies, and in the anthology co–edited by Michael Dumas, Ashley Woodson and Carl Grant entitled The Future is Black: Afropessimism, Fugitivity and Radical Hope in Education (upcoming 2018), among other publications.
-They are also Managing Editor for Black Youth Project, an Assistant Editor for Vinyl Poetry & Prose, and writer for AFROPUNK.
+Their work has been featured in Gawker, Out, Ebony, Mic, The Guardian, Colorlines, Paste Magazine, Black Girl Dangerous, The Feminist Wire, in the peer-reviewed journal Critical Ethnic Studies, and in the anthology co–edited by Michael Dumas, Ashley Woodson and Carl Grant entitled The Future is Black: Afropessimism, Fugitivity and Radical Hope in Education (upcoming 2018), among other publications.
+They are also the Managing Editor for Black Youth Project, an Assistant Editor for Vinyl Poetry & Prose, and writer for AFROPUNK.

 Arielle Iniko Newton | Senior Editor